Written by Editorial Team

-As the labor progresses, near the end of pushing stage, sometimes mother and baby require additional support.
-This is called assisted birth.
 As the mother pushes, the doctor or nurse who attends to the delivery will carefully help the baby’s head out through the birth canal.
-Approximately one in eight women are found to undergo assisted birth, which is either vacuum assisted or forceps assisted.
+Approximately one in eight women have to undergo assisted birth.
+This can be either vacuum-assisted or forceps-assisted.

-The vacuum assisted birth should be planned only if the hospital has the facility to carry a C-section.
+The team plans a vacuum-assisted birth only if the hospital has the facility to carry a C-section.
 This is because if the vacuum assistance fails, C-section might be the only option.

 The most common type of vacuum extractors are:

 As the name implies, the cup is metal.
 It also has the shape of a mushroom.
 The diameter of this cup varies from 40 to 60 mm.
 The doctor choose metal cup when the baby’s head is higher in the birth canal.
 This type of vacuum extractor helps with more difficult delivery like brow presentation or in occiput posterior (OP) position (back of baby’s head facing mother’s back) or in case of a distressed baby.